vivek-simplecrm/simplecrm/README.md

 # simplecrm
 Create a SimpleCRM mobile app
-This is development repository for phone gap.
+This is development repository for phonegap mobile app.